ray-project/ray/doc/source/tutorial.rst

   import ray
   ray.init()

 This starts Ray.

-As Ray initializes, you may see output similar to below:
+As Ray initializes, you may see Ray print output similar to below:

 .. code-block:: shell